Honda Jazz hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Honda Jazz hybrid is one of the most efficient superminis around

-- 3Running costs - currently readingThe hybrid Honda Jazz promises to be an inexpensive car to run in all respects
+- 3Running costs & insurance - currently readingThe hybrid Honda Jazz promises to be an inexpensive car to run in all respects